xenago/libnss_shim/docs/README.md

 ## Development

-Builds can be run inside temporary containers, like in [CI](../.github/workflows/ci.yaml):
+Builds should be run inside temporary containers, like in [CI](../.github/workflows/ci.yaml):

 1. Ensure Docker is installed and the `docker` command is available to the running user